 Renting a Jeep is not cheap and we know it won’t be for everyone, but this is the one thing to splurge on in Sedona if you have cash to splash.

-Jeep Trails: Read our roundup of the 9 best Jeep trails in Sedona so you can what to expect if you rent a Jeep, with detailed trail guides and photos.
+Thinking of renting a Jeep?
+Read our roundup of the 9 best Jeep trails in Sedona so you know what to expect if you rent a Jeep, with detailed trail guides and photos.

 1-7 Day Sedona Itinerary Ideas For Hikers